gongqilin/API/grant_refresh_token/README.md

 # Grant Refresh Token

-The refresh token grant is performed by exchanging a Refresh Token received during a previous authorization request for an access token  (see [Obtaining Access Token](../getting_started/obtaining_request_token.md)), using the token endpoint.
+The Refresh Token grant is performed by exchanging a Refresh Token received during a previous authorization request for an access token  (see [Obtaining Access Token](../getting_started/obtaining_request_token.md)), using the token endpoint.

 There are two ways of performing this request